Here are five things we learned:

 1. The end for fossil fuels is near, but will it be in time?

-The Climate Change Collaboration articulated how the climate crisis is already wreaking havoc - disproportionately impacting those least responsible for it.
+The CCC articulated how the climate crisis is already wreaking havoc - disproportionately impacting those least responsible for it.
 As our universities have been shaping societies for centuries and are looked up to, they have a responsibility to use their agency and influence to hasten the just transition away from fossil fuels and into a low-carbon world.

 2. Students led the way.
 Institutions followed.